Top of Page

 • If you will be obtaining time from an external time source (such as from a public time server) through a firewall using the DT2 protocol, you may use either port 9909 UDP or 9909 TCP.
 UDP has lower overhead and latency than TCP so it tends to be slightly more accurate, however, some firewall administrators prefer to allow only TCP connections.
 DT2 also has a special "DT2 over HTTP" protocol available to allow synchronization with Domain Time II Servers over HTTP (default port 80), which can allow synchronization through most existing firewalls.

-• You will need to configure your firewalls/switches to pass any other time protocols you want to use (i.e. port 123 UDP for NTP, ports 319 & 320 UDP for PTPv2, etc.).
+• You will need to configure your firewalls/switches to pass any other time protocols you want to use (i.e. port 123 UDP for NTP, ports 319 & 320 UDP for PTP, etc.).
+See the protocol table below.

-• As of v5.1, Domain Time natively supports both IPv4 and IPv6.
+• Domain Time natively supports both IPv4 and IPv6.
 You may pass traffic over either version of TCP/IP.

-Domain Time can also transmit DT2 and NTP time packets using multicast and broadcasts, if required.
+• If using the PTP protocol, Domain Time will use multicasts, or a combination of multicasts and unicasts (if using the Hybrid or Enterpise profiles).
+If you use the PTP Telecom profile, communication is done solely using unicast.
+Domain Time can also transmit DT2 and NTP time packets using multicast and broadcasts, if desired.
 See Broadcasts and Multicasts for more information.

-• Your internal network should have correctly configured and functioning Active Directory, DNS, WINS, and Windows Network browsing (if using NetBIOS).
+• Your internal network should have correctly configured and functioning routing, DNS, Active Directory, WINS, and Windows Network browsing (if using NetBIOS).

-• Some functions of Domain Time components (such as remote installation/upgrade using Manager) require Windows Networking file access through administrative shares.
+• Some functions of Domain Time components (such as remote installation/upgrade/configuration) require Windows Networking file and remote registry access through administrative shares.
 Those programs or services must be run under a user account with sufficient administrative privileges to make such connections.

 • ICMP traffic (esp.
 PING) should be permitted to all machines.